thm-projects/arsnova-presenter/README.md

 ### Requirements

-* a Java servlet container already running arsnova-war
+* a Java servlet container already running arsnova-backend
 * the Presenter application in form of a webarchive (.war file)

-Presenter is a front end application running on top of arsnova-war.
-See installation instructions provided by arsnova-war if it is not installed yet.
+Presenter is a front end application running on top of arsnova-backend.
+See installation instructions provided by arsnova-backend if it is not installed yet.
 If you want to adjust the default settings of Presenter and/or do not want to use a provided .war archive, start with the "Build" section.

 ### Deployment in a Java servlet container